top of page

-A coffee table is more than just a place to put down your cup of tea, it’s the centrepiece of your living room.
-When styled thoughtfully, it can instantly elevate your space, tie your décor together and make your home look magazine-ready.
-Whether you’re staging your home to sell, or simply want to enjoy a beautiful living area, these five steps will help you create a polished look without fuss.
+A coffee table is more than just a place to put down your cup of tea; it’s the centrepiece of your living room.
+When styled thoughtfully, it can instantly elevate your space, tie your décor together, and make your home look magazine-ready.
+Whether you’re staging your home to sell or simply want to enjoy a beautiful living area, these five steps will help you create a polished look without fuss.

-Step 1: Start with a clean slate when designing your coffee table
+Step 1: Start with a Clean Slate

 Before you begin styling, clear everything off your coffee table.
 Wipe down the surface and, if needed, polish or refresh the finish.
 This gives you a blank canvas to work with and helps you see the table’s shape and scale clearly.